Generic Name: diltiazem hydrochloride

 Special Senses: Eye hemorrhage, ophthalmitis, otitis media, taste perversion, tinnitus.

-There have been post-marketing reports of Stevens-Johnson Syndrome and toxic epidermal necrolysis associated with the use of diltiazem.
+There have been post-marketing reports of Stevens-Johnson syndrome and toxic epidermal necrolysis associated with the use of diltiazem hydrochloride.

 OVERDOSAGE OR EXAGGERATED RESPONSE

 Several literature reports have identified cases of diltiazem hydrochloride overdose, some with multiple drug ingestion, with both fatal and non-fatal outcomes.
 The reported events affected multiple body systems including the cardiovascular system (bradycardia, complete heart block, asystole, cardiac failure, arrhythmia, atrial fibrillation, palpitations, hypotension, ischemia, ECG changes), respiratory system (respiratory failure, hypoxia, dyspnea, pulmonary edema), central nervous system (loss of consciousness, convulsions, dizziness, confusion, agitation), gastrointestinal system (nausea, vomiting), skin and appendages (increased sweating), and other systems (hypotonia, iliac artery thrombosis, metabolic acidosis, increased blood glucose).
 The administration of ipecac to induce vomiting and activated charcoal to reduce drug absorption have been advocated as initial means of intervention.
 In addition to gastric lavage, the following measures should also be considered:

 Bradycardia: administer atropine (0.6 mg to 1 mg).
 If there is no response to vagal blockade, administer isoproterenol cautiously.

 High-Degree AV Block: Treat as for bradycardia above.
 Fixed high-degree AV block should be treated with cardiac pacing.

 Cardiac Failure: Administer inotropic agents (dopamine or dobutamine) and diuretics.